 4.2.
 How do I file my claim under Title VII of the Civil Rights Act?

-If you wish to file suit under federal law, the complaint must be first filed with the CRD or the U.S. Equal Employment Opportunity Commission (EEOC).
+If you wish to file a suit under federal law, the complaint must first be filed with the CRD or the U.S. Equal Employment Opportunity Commission (EEOC).
 Filing with CRD is considered filing with the EEOC.
 If you wish only to file with the EEOC, you can do so.
 3

 4.3.
 What do these agencies do with my complaint?